our areas of focus

 Multiple Sclerosis (MS)

-Multiple sclerosis (MS) is a disease in which the immune system attacks and erodes the protective covering of the nerves, disrupting nerve impulses.
+Multiple sclerosis (MS) is a disease in which the immune system attacks and degrades the protective myelin sheath surrounding the nerves, leading to disruption of the impulses sent from the brain to the body.
 There are many symptoms of MS that patients may experience, including pain, vision loss, fatigue, and lost coordination.
-Stem cell therapy has been shown in clinical trials to improve symptoms of multiple sclerosis.
+Stem cell therapy has been shown in clinical trials and among our patients to improve symptoms of MS and slow the degradation process through an infusion into the spinal canal.

 LEARN MORE ABOUT HOW STEM CELLS CAN HELP